Bryanmontas718/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-Welcome!
-First, we will create a Virtual machine using Microsoft Azure portal.
+Hello Everyone!
+First things First, we will create a Virtual machine using Microsoft Azure portal.
 We will use a VM which is a remote computer.
 We are using a VM in order to protect our physical machine in the event something unexpected occurs.
 Create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 For this example we will be using 4 CPUs.
+Try not to use any less, it might create some issues and slow down.

 <p>
 <a href="https://imgur.com/KkTwoEQ"><img src="https://i.imgur.com/KkTwoEQ.jpg" title="source: imgur.com" /></a>